maltesermailo/android_kernel_pantah/Documentation/virt/gunyah/vm-manager.rst

   - GH_MEM_ALLOW_READ/GH_MEM_ALLOW_WRITE/GH_MEM_ALLOW_EXEC sets read/write/exec
     permissions for the guest, respectively.
+  - GH_MEM_LENT means that the memory will be unmapped from the host and be unaccessible by the host while the guest has the region.

 To add a memory region, call GH_VM_SET_USER_MEM_REGION with fields set as described above.